 I'm a performer and theater-maker from Hong Kong.
 I graduated from Princeton in 2016 with an undergraduate degree in English, Theatre and Gender Studies.

 As an artist, I love excess.
-I love masks, and meta-theatricality, and Beckett, and games, and circus colors.
+I love masks, and meta-theatricality, and Beckett, and games, and vulgarity.
 I love when things actually happen on stage, instead of just reenacting pre-planned actions.
 I like when actors get tired and sweaty.
 I like strange female characters.
 I like people who fight to be happy.